Slack vs Microsoft Teams: Finding the Best Fit for Your Business

 • 5 GB of cloud storage.

-An overview of Microsoft Teams’ pricing
+An overview of Microsoft Teams pricing

 As with Slack, you’ll need a paid subscription to get the most out of Microsoft Teams.
 The Essentials tier costs $4.00 per user per month with an annual subscription.

 This plan sounds much more suitable for medium-sized businesses than Slack’s Pro Plan.
 Moreover, if you decide to upgrade to the 365 Business Basic plan, it will cost you $6 per user per month — still less expensive than Slack’s first paid tier.
-Not to mention, the Business Basic subscription also unlocks access to additional Microsoft apps, including:
+With an annual commitment, you’ll have to cough up $7.25 per user per month for Slack.

 • Stream,